Lyndon B. Johnson High School (Johnson City, Texas)

 Lyndon Baines Johnson High School or LBJ High School is a public high school located in Johnson City, Texas (USA) and classified as a 2A school by the University Interscholastic League.
 It is part of the Johnson City Independent School District located in north central Blanco County.
 In 1963, the school was renamed in honor of President Lyndon B. Johnson who was a 1924 graduate of Johnson City High School.
 During 20222023, Johnson High School had an enrollment of 247 students and a student to teacher ratio of 10.37.
-The school received an overall rating of "A" from the Texas Education Agency for the 20212022 school year.
+The school received an overall rating of "B" from the Texas Education Agency for the 20242025 school year.

 Athletics

 While the school's official name is LBJ High, the athletic teams go by Johnson City.
 The Eagles compete in the following sports: